What happens when tourism dies?

 But we hadn’t walked far and I began to understand why.
 The beach was virtually empty of any tourists.
 We were it.
 A few locals were dotted along the shoreline, but other than that the rest were beach sellers.

 These beach sellers (or touts as they are commonly known as) had no-one to sell their wares to.

 Before I knew it, I was talking to one of the ladies (named Betty) who was trying to sell some beach cotton wraps to us.
 She was a positive and happy lady, and I really liked her.
 I noticed she was the only female seller, and the rest were men.
 She talked to me about her life; about what had happened in the area; and why she was selling.

-Betty shared her story as we walked, and as the sun lowered in the sky, about how a kidnapping incident quite a distance away about 2 years ago had caused the area to be listed as high risk, and now tourism was at an all time low.
+Betty shared her story as we walked, and as the sun lowered in the sky, about how a kidnapping incident quite a distance away about 2 years ago had caused the area to be listed as high risk, and now tourism was at an all-time low.
 I was shocked at this.
-Even though crime and kidnapping occurs frequently in many western countries at a far greater rate, this event along with war in neighbouring countries has caused tourism to reach an all time low.
+Even though crime and kidnapping occur frequently in many western countries at a far greater rate, this event along with the war in neighboring countries has caused tourism to reach an all-time low.
 Not to mention the USA media hype about Ebola in Africa – even though there is no Ebola in Kenya.
 How these stories had damaged this once thriving tourist area.

 Now the beach sellers try desperately to ‘pounce’ on any tourist that is brave enough to visit, in the hope they might be the person whom can extract some money from, so they may feed their family.